matt-c1/llama-3-quant-comparison/README.md

 > C. III only
 > D. I and II only

-This question lacks statements numbered I, II, and III, necessary to answer it.
+This question lacks statements numbered I, II, and III necessary to answer it.

 ## Inference code

 I based my code on the test included in [ExLlamaV2's repository,](https://github.com/turboderp/exllamav2/blob/master/tests/test_mmlu.py) but modified it heavily.

-You can find pre-compiled Python wheels for inference libraries from the [text-generation-webui repository.](https://github.com/oobabooga/text-generation-webui/blob/main/requirements.txt)
+You can find pre-compiled Python wheels for inference libraries listed in the [text-generation-webui repository.](https://github.com/oobabooga/text-generation-webui/blob/dev/requirements.txt)

+The MMLU dataset can be found [on HuggingFace](https://huggingface.co/datasets/cais/mmlu) and read with `pandas`.

 The snippets assume that you load a list of strings representing the questions and answers as `prompts` and `answers`.